How to substitute milk in pancakes?

 Soy milk is a healthier alternative to whole milk.
 It is the least caloric and also is rich in protein, vitamins and minerals.

 This milk is always in my pantry as I find it’s the most versatile of milks.
-Unless your really hate the taste or you’re allergic to soy than I would put this infront of the list.
-If you find it tasteless I suggest to add vanilla to the pancakes.
+Unless you really hate the taste or you’re allergic to soy then I would put this in front of the list.
+If you find it tasteless I suggest adding vanilla to the pancakes.
 Keep the ratio 1: 1.

 COCONUT MILK